zanedr/front-end-submissions-public/1608/4-module/refacktor-track/ac_refactor.md

 ##Something I didn’t know at the beginning of the week

 I did not understand how modals work.
 I wouldn’t say that I understand how they work now, only that I know how they work in the way that I made mine.
 I’m excited about learning different, potentially more performative ways of creating modals.

+# Instructor Feedback

+### Were all the boxes checked?

+- [x] Documentation of experience completed
+- [x] All major work was completed in PRs
+- [x] An attempt at logging hours was completed
+- [x] All standups were attended or updates were posted in the channel
+- [x] Student met up with someone or refactored with someone

+### Notes:

+Make sure you change your gist file names to the correct file type - like .md for markdown.
+Makes it way earlier to read cause you don't get the infinite scroll.

+What does the 'job search' mean for you when you write it down as a line item for a day?
+Only asking because it can be high yeild activities like going out into the world, meeting people - or low yeild activities - like Steve's example of sitting in your apartment, in the dark, under a blanket drinking boxed wine and skimming Linkedin.
+I am sure this is already a skill set you have, but please feel free to schedule time with Jeff, Meg, Me, Brittany, Alex, anyone if you just want to talk through it :D